By Santi — Head Van Engineer — December 9, 2025

 Battery management systems (BMS) and monitoring (SOC, voltage alarms)

-A robust BMS is essential for lithium packs (cell balancing, over/under‑voltage, temperature cutoffs).
-Add monitoring (SOC, voltage, current logs)—this is the single most effective habit to extend battery life and avoid surprises.
-If you’re curious about upgrade paths, see our EKKO Lithionics battery upgrade case study for a real‑world example of improving on‑vehicle capacity and monitoring: EKKO Lithionics battery upgrade.
+A strong BMS is crucial for lithium packs (cell balance, over/under‑voltage, temp cutoffs).
+Add tracking (SOC, voltage, current logs)—this is the single most useful habit to extend battery life and avoid surprises.
+If you’re curious about upgrade paths, see our EKKO Lithionics battery upgrade case study for a real‑world example of improving on‑vehicle power and tracking: EKKO Lithionics battery upgrade.

 Charging Sources — Alternator, Shore Power, and Solar